soygcm/teki/README.md

 # Teki 滴
-Teki is a Mini Lean Methodology for startups and projects.
+Teki is a Mini Methodology for startups and projects.
 Teki means drop (Noun) in Japanese.
-The idea is doing small progress every week/day in the process of building a startup/project.
+The idea is doing small progress every week/day in the process of building your project.

 This methodology is ideal for: